vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 to send a push alert in Vipps.
 The number is not passed on to the merchant.

-If the POS integration is implemented so that the customer's phone number is entered in the POS, the merchant can of course save it - of course complying with GDPR, etc.
+If the POS integration is implemented so that the customer's phone number is entered in the POS, the merchant can of course save it - complying with GDPR, etc.

 ## How can we mass sign up merchants?